Discretionary housing payments

 - the benefit they receive does not cover the whole amount

 - they need help to pay a rent deposit

 A DHP may be granted to help people remain in their current home.
 This is more likely where they have a disability and have adapted their home to meet their own needs.
 It may also apply to other circumstances where it would be better for them to stay.

 For more details, see our DHP policy statement and procedures (PDF).

 You may be entitled to apply for a DHP if:

-- you are currently claiming Housing Benefit or Universal Credit and are having problems paying your rent
+- you are currently claiming Housing Benefit or you are in receipt of housing costs in your claim for Universal Credit and are having problems paying your rent

 - you are moving to smaller or cheaper accommodation and are unable to pay a rent deposit